Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1944:

-The port lifeboats could not be launched because the entire port side of the boatdeck was on fire, but the starboard motorboat (No. 1) and the starboard aft boat (No. 3) were put on the water, the latter was manned.
-The tackle of No 4 aft boat had caught on fire and the boat fell burning into the water, but No. 3 boat rowed across to it and managed to extinguish the fire, then transferred some people to it.
-No. 2 boat (forward port boat) ended up hanging down by the foreward tackle because the aft tackle burnt across, but they succeeded in cutting the tackle and pull the boat forward and away from the flames.
-At 15:00 the ammunition for the Oerlikons on the boat deck started to explode, and when the fire had spread to the holds all hopes of winning the battle with the flames were abandoned and all on board left the ship, No. 2 boat leaving at about 16:40 with the 1st mate in command, and the captain leaving the ship as the last man in No. 1 motorboat at about 17:00.
-The 1st mate's boat transferred some men to boat No. 3, whereupon boat No. 2 sailed away.
-The motorboat also transferred some men, including the captain to boat No. 3, then the latter took the motorboat in tow, which in turn took No. 4 in tow and they prepared to anchor up for the night as a storm was brewing.
-However, just before they did so the line between No. 3 boat and the motorboat broke, and the other 2 boats drifted away, while No. 3 remained at anchor overnight due to the weather, then headed for Brazil the following morning at 05:00.
+At 15:00, the ammunition for the Oerlikons on the boat deck started to explode, and when the fire had spread to the holds, all hopes of winning the battle with the flames were abandoned and they all left the ship, No. 2 boat leaving at about 16:40 with the 1st mate in command, and the captain leaving the ship as the last man in No. 1 motorboat at about 17:00.
+The 1st mate's boat transferred some men to boat No. 3, before boat No. 2 sailed away.
+The motorboat also transferred some men, including the captain, to boat No. 3, and the latter took the motorboat in tow, which in turn took No. 4 in tow and they prepared to anchor up for the night as a storm was brewing.
+However, just before they did so the line between No. 3 boat and the motorboat broke, and the other 2 lifeboats drifted away, while No. 3 remained at anchor overnight due to the weather, then headed for Brazil the following morning at 05:00.

 Boat No. 3 landed a few kilometers away on Oct.
-19. All of them were well received by the locals and were later driven to Rio Grande by the consul where they were accommodated at Hotel Paris.
+19. All of them were well received by the locals and were later driven to Rio Grande by the consul, where they were accommodated at Hotel Paris.

-Radio Operator Jon Veiberg, who must have been in Boat No. 3 commanded by the 2nd mate, says they had been stopped on the 1st day by a U-boat wanting to know the ship's name, possibly alerted by the fact that Braganza had "blown up in a fire ball around midnight".
+Radio Operator Jon Veiberg, who must have been in boat No. 3 commanded by the 2nd mate, says they had been stopped on the 1st day by a U-boat wanting to know the ship's name, possibly alerted by the fact that Braganza had "blown up in a fire ball around midnight".
 He says that on the third day a large cargo ship in ballast passed by in a southwesterly direction, but did not see them in spite of flares being fired.
-Towards evening of the 6th day a light house was spotted.
+Towards evening of the 6th day a lighthouse was spotted.
 Since this was assumed to be northern Uruguay, a neutral country and, therefore, a place they wanted to avoid so as not to risk being interned (according to international law, being members of a nation at war), they kept rowing north along the coast.

-Late in the afternoon of the 18th they were picked up by the Argentinian D/S Rio Salado and landed at Rio de Janeiro in the afternoon of Oct.
+Late in the afternoon of the 18th they were picked up by the Argentinian Rio Salado and landed at Rio de Janeiro in the afternoon of Oct.
 22 where they were accommodated at the Seamen's Hostel.
 It appears all the survivors were eventually reunited at Rio de Janeiro, later to be flown to Natal on American Air Force cargo planes, before continuing to Miami 2 days later, via Georgetown, then by train to New York, where the hearings were held on Nov.
 10 and Nov.
 13-1944.
 The following were questioned: The captain, the 3 engineers and the assistant, the 1st and 2 mates, the repairman, Mechanic Petersen, Oiler Holst, Stoker Nichols, and Mechanic Travers.

 Crew List: